FredLackey/lambda-s3-copy-example-node/README.md

-# AWS Lambda Example: Copy Objects Between S3 Buckets using NodeJS
+# AWS Lambda Example:
+# Copy Objects Between S3 Buckets using NodeJS
 Simple example function showing how to copy files between S3 buckets using AWS Lambda.

 ## Background
 A friend needed a way to copy all S3 objects created by the Simple Email Service (SES) and copy them to a date-organized structure within a different S3 bucket.

 ## Variables
-Three environmen variables exist:
+Three environment variables exist:

 **`QUANTITY`**
 Optional numeric to force the `getObjects` operation to limit the number of returned objects.
 If not set, default from S3 is 1,000 objects.
 NOT setting this may cause timeouts.